petterdu/Hardware-Test-Automation-Projec/README.md

-Note: Currently, only CPU, GPU, Password management, and Library installation features have been implemented.
+Note: Currently, only CPU, GPU, memory, disk , Password management, and Library installation features have been implemented.

 # Hardware Test Automation Project